 • Print media (newspapers, magazines, specialty publications)

 • Print displays and direct mail (brochures, flyers, signage)

 • Professional assistance (consultants, designers, and agencies)

 What is the best type of Brand Management?

 Brand management includes managing the tangible and intangible characteristics that surround your brand.
-For product brands, this includes the product itself, packaging, pricing, availability, etc. With service brands, tangibles include customers’ experience.
-The intangibles include emotional connections and expectations with products and services.
-Managing a brand also involves assembling a blend of the right marketing campaigns to create and reinforce your brand promise.
-Done right, you’ll have a brand that breaks through the noise and creates brand loyalty by delivering on your brand promise.
+This consists of the product itself, packaging, pricing, availability, etc. With service brands, tangibles include customers’ experiences.
+The intangibles have emotional connections and expectations with products and services.
+Managing a brand also involves assembling a blend of suitable marketing campaigns to create and reinforce your brand promise.
+Done right, you’ll have a brand that breaks through the noise and builds brand loyalty by delivering on your brand promise.

 The best type of brand management is one that connects your business to your target market in a magnetic attraction of values and beliefs.
-If the brand is not consistently managed or directed to connect with important values to your market, it raises the cost of acquisition per customer.
+If the brand is not consistently managed or directed to communicate important values to your market, it raises the cost of acquisition per customer.
 It diminishes the returns on your marketing spend.

 • Once you discover what works, stick to it so that customers will know what to expect regardless of which location they visit

 • Amplify brand awareness using obvious offline marketing tactics

 • Achieve specificity and relevance to target customers by assisting local partners in marketing around their location in real-time